+Ilaria Verunelli is a marketing professional with an interest for international economics.
 A current resident of Houston, Texas, Ilaria spent much of her early career in her home country of Italy.
 She attended Università Cattolica del Sacro Cuore, earning her Bachelor’s degree in Communication and Media Studies in 2003.
 She then earned her Master of Arts in Communication and Media Studies in 2006.

-Ilaria balanced her undergraduate work with professional endeavors, such as contributing local and cultural news pieces to La Nazione, one of the oldest Italian newspapers circulated nationally.
+Ilaria balanced her undergraduate work with professional endeavors, such as contributing local and cultural news pieces to La Nazione, one of the oldest Italian newspapers.
 She would continue to contribute to La Nazione for 4 years and 8 months.
 Shortly after earning her Bachelor’s degree, Ilaria expanded her career to include media.
 She took on a trainee assistant producer position for Endemol Italia, the company behind “Who Wants to be a Millionaire” and “Chi ha incastrato lo zio Gerry” (prime-time, pre prime-time).

-- Economics 50%
+- Economics 50% 50%

-- Statistics 50%
+- Statistics 50% 50%

-Studying International Business and Community Practices
+Studying International Business

 Drawing Conclusions Through Numbers and Logic

-Teaching Italian Culture in the United States
+Teaching Italian Language and Culture in the United States

 In 2008 she attended Circolo della Stampa in Milan to present an investigation about the enforcement of Basaglia Law 30 years after it was passed.
 The next year, she returned to the conference, this time to present a quantitative and qualitative analysis of the immigration process in Milan after the financial crisis of 2008.